4.91 from 1733 votes

 • In a separate, medium-sized bowl, whisk together flour, baking powder, and salt.

 • Using a spatula and gently hand-mixing, alternate adding flour mixture and buttermilk to the butter mixture, starting and ending with flour mixture and mixing until just combined after each addition.
-The batter should be smooth and completely combined, but avoid over-mixing.
+The batter should be thoroughly combined, but there may be some small lumps in the batter and avoid over-mixing (and do not use your electric mixer or stand mixer for this step).

 • Evenly divide batter into your prepared cake pans, and bake on 350F (175C) for 30-35 minutes.
 When the cake is done, the surface should spring back to the touch and a toothpick inserted in the center should come out mostly clean with few moist crumbs (no wet batter).